Longtime WA Insurance Commissioner Mike Kreidler will not seek reelection

 The insurance commissioner is the top state regulator of Washington’s insurance industry, which includes approving rates and advocating for consumers and policyholders.

-As commissioner, Kreidler advocated for the federal Affordable Care Act and reproductive health care, and founded a national climate-change working group among insurance officials.
+As commissioner, Kreidler advocated for the federal Affordable Care Act and reproductive health care, and founded a national climate change working group among insurance officials.
 In Washington, he has pushed to make sure insurance companies cover medically necessary gender-affirming treatments and has worked to safeguard consumers against surprise health care bills.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.